A Peano curve from mated geodesic trees in the directed landscape: One-sided volume accumulation: The proof of Proposition

-\begin{proof} We shall handle each of the four events in the definition of $G_{i,j}$ separately.
-By Proposition \ref{p:para} and a union bound obtained after discretizing $L_1$ and $L_2$ into intervals of size $(\epsilon_1 n)^{2/3}$ and choosing $C_0\gg M^2$, we get that
+\begin{proof} Throughout this proof, $C,c$ shall denote large enough positive constants.
+We shall handle each of the four events in the definition of $G_{i,j}$ separately.
+By Proposition \ref{p:para} and a union bound obtained after discretising $L_1$ and $L_2$ into intervals of size $(\epsilon_1 n)^{2/3}$ and choosing $C_0\gg M^2$, we get that for all $\epsilon_1n\geq 1$,

-which can be made smaller than $\delta/4$ by choosing $C_0$ sufficiently large depending on $\delta$ and $M$.
+and we note that the above can be made smaller than $\delta/4$ by choosing $C_0$ sufficiently large depending on $\delta$ and $M$.

 For the second event (see Figure \ref{fig:a3a4}), consider the points $a_3=((j+M)(\epsilon_1 n)^{2/3},(i+\frac{1}{4})\epsilon_1 n)$ and $a_{4}=((j+M)(\epsilon_1 n)^{2/3},(i+\frac{3}{4})\epsilon_1 n)$.
 Consider the events